hapax/hapax.github.io/assets/binomial.md

 $$

 The usual proof involves calculus.
-Here, we present a sketchy shortcut and an elementary longcut.
+Here, we present a sketchy shortcut and an elementary longcut, neither of which involves calculus.

 #### Sketchy shortcut